WilsonsAndRelated/WilsonsAndRelated.github.io/src/content/docs/rulebook.md

 ### Pick Timing
 - Each pick is to be selected in an 8 hour time period beginning upon the completion of the pick previous to yours
 - The "clock" for picking is paused from 12 AM MDT to 8 AM MDT for sleeping
 - The goal of the commissioner and the league at large is to avoid missed/CPU picks to the largest degree possible.
-In the event that someone is non-responsive for their next pick for 48 hours (or shorter if it will potentially impact the draft overlapping the [[#League Dates|Start of Season]]), a [[#In-Season Votes|vote]] will be put to all owners to determine how to proceed.
+In the event that someone is non-responsive for their next pick for 48 hours (or shorter if it will potentially impact the draft overlapping the [Start of Season](#league-dates)), a [In-Season Vote](#casual-votes) will be put to all owners to determine how to proceed.
 ## Waivers
 ### In-Season Waivers
 - **Order:** In-Season (between Start of Season and Championship Awarded dates) waiver order is calculated in **reverse-standings** order, with the last place team in standings being the highest in waiver claims order.
-- **How claims are calculated:** At 12:05 AM PST on each Wednesday (according to [Sleeper](https://support.sleeper.com/en/articles/3978868-waivers-for-regular-season-playoffs)) waivers will be processed according to the [[#How Waiver Claims Are Calculated|Sleeper waiver calculation process]]
+- **How claims are calculated:** At 12:05 AM PST on each Wednesday (according to [Sleeper](https://support.sleeper.com/en/articles/3978868-waivers-for-regular-season-playoffs)) waivers will be processed according to the [Sleeper waiver calculation process](#how-waiver-claims-are-calculated)
 ### Offseason Waiver Order
-- **Order:** Offseason (between Championship Awarded and End of League Year dates and again between Start of League Year and Start of Season dates) waiver order is calculated identically to the [[#Order|Draft Order]]
+- **Order:** Offseason (between Championship Awarded and End of League Year dates and again between Start of League Year and Start of Season dates) waiver order is calculated identically to the [Draft Order](#order)
-- **How claims are calculated:** At 12:05 AM PST on each Wednesday (according to [Sleeper](https://support.sleeper.com/en/articles/3978868-waivers-for-regular-season-playoffs)) waivers will be processed according to the [[#How Waiver Claims Are Calculated|Sleeper waiver calculation process]]
+- **How claims are calculated:** At 12:05 AM PST on each Wednesday (according to [Sleeper](https://support.sleeper.com/en/articles/3978868-waivers-for-regular-season-playoffs)) waivers will be processed according to the [Sleeper waiver calculation process](#how-waiver-claims-are-calculated)
 ### How Waiver Claims Are Calculated
 - The highest waiver claim (e.g. the person who put in a claim who is the lowest in the standings) gets their first waiver pick
 - The next highest waiver claim gets their first waiver pick, and so on, until claims are all completed with the following caveat: